See how much solar panels cost in your area

 Solar Energy Performance Guarantee

-Please note that the same exclusions from the Solar Panel Warranty also apply to the Solar Energy Performance Guarantee.
+Please note that the same exclusions from the solar panel warranty also apply to the performance guarantee.
 So if your panels have been caked in dirt and are under-producing, the panel maker has cause to exclude your system from their guarantee.
 In fact, most manufacturers release their panel warranties and performance guarantees in the same document.

 Solar Panel Efficiency